pvnotpv/url-tree/README.md

 ```
 sed -e '$s/├/└/' -e '3s/├/┌/' | sed -e 's/^/      /' | sed -e '1,2d'
 ```
+- If these special characters aren't supported replace them with a dash.

+# Misc
 - You can use it with mitmproxy-cli since it doesn't have a tree like structure like on GUI apps.
 - Just inject this script to mitmproxy
 ```